 the judge Ram Winograd Accepted the petition and instructed the Ministry's representatives to reply to R. as determined by the physician treating her, Dr. Johnny Greenfield.

 In a hearing held Monday morning at the Jerusalem District Court, attorney Maor Sabag claimed the name of the Ministry of Health Yuval Landesft The director of the Medical Unit for Medical Cannabis, stated that they had actually "done a favor" to R. by reducing her dose to 90, not by zero.

 "A decision from 140 to zero is extreme and therefore we reached a high dose average.
 We went down to 90 to be able to cope with the lower dose even though it is high," argued Sabag.

 Adv.
 Sabag also claimed that Dr. Greenfeld acted contrary to the procedure.
 "It's undermining the procedure," he stated.
 "There is no justification at all for giving her the dosage, not even the 90, it's an egg and a chicken that is somehow directed at us."

 In the petition, Adv.
-Brainin claimed that R., the mother of four children suffering from pain, used her 600 mg (lyric) medication daily along with other narcotics such as oxycontin, percost, tragine and more.
+Brainin claimed that R., the mother of four children suffering from pain, used daily instructions from her physicians, 600 ("Liraka"), along with other narcotic drugs Oxycontin, Percost, Tragine and more.